canturk/qmtoolbox/README.md

 it will follow up all steps (above) except the generation of the nose data, it will generate a new figure.

-2) "qmtools/" consists of required package files
+2) PACKAGE FILES in  "qmtools/":

 	(a) "quad.py" contains the class hierarchy in the form of UML: